kissmetrics/km-support/_posts/2012-10-19-create-site.md

 You can generate more than one API key for your Kissmetrics account if you’re managing different websites, or if you want to keep your testing/development data separate from your production site’s data.

-## Step 1 - Create an additional product
+## Step 1 - Go to the Product Dropdown

 Log into your Kissmetrics account site.
 In the top navigation, click on the name of your product in the top-left corner. *You need to be the Owner of the account to create a new product.*